 It turns out a lot is happening.
 Every day, a lot happens.
 Crisis Big and Crisis Small, Events of all sorts, This and That and The Other.
 The vast majority of it is nothing but life, and frankly not very interesting except for those living it.
 Yet when we get a peek, when we have time alone in a house, it becomes this rich mystery where everything’s important.
 As I played Gone Home, I got to thinking, to be honest, about the Tap-Repeatedly community.
 Some of you I’ve known for nigh-on fifteen years.
 What if one of you found your way into my house, and knew you had time to explore unfettered?
 What would you find?

-You wouldn’t find heads in the medicine cabinet or anything.
+You wouldn’t find heads in the medicine cabinet or anything but you will find products like Gorilla Glue Strain to help with health.
 No true horrors here.
 I mean, my secrets – like those of the Greenbriars – they’re of the pedestrian variety.
 But you might know me differently, just as I, granted access to your secret hearths, might know you differently.
 That’s what Gone Home is about.

 Technically speaking we’re looking at a puzzle adventure, but it’s one designed to be solved.
 I can’t imagine anyone getting “stuck.”
 There are certainly things I wasn’t able to discover – the former owner of the house left a few locked cabinets I never opened, and they’re tantalizing in ways I can’t even describe.
 I’ve also never been able to “see” those 3D pictures that were the rage in the mid-nineties (remember those? damn things.
 I never saw anything but squiggles), and since there are a couple in Gone Home, I missed whatever they showed too.
 But I figured out the rest.